recovering your assets from police

 Criminal proceeds is civil litigation.

-$500 + GST per hour, plus disbursements
+$550 + GST per hour, plus disbursements.

 Fixed Fees may be available at my exclusive and sole discretion.
-Some litigants who do not qualify for legal aid find a fixed-fee-per-step helpful.

-Urgent criminal proceeds work will incur premium hourly rates between $550 to $800 per hour, depending on time, complexity, and the work I must drop to deal with your urgent matter.
+Urgent criminal proceeds work will incur premium hourly rates between $1,000 to $2,000 per hour, depending on time, complexity, and the work I must drop to deal with your urgent matter.

 3. Large Criminal Proceeds Cases - assembling a team of barristers